goharbor/community/proposals/new/enhance_audit_log.md

           $ref: '#/responses/500'
 ```

-The AuditLogV2 struct is defined as follow
+The AuditLogV2 is defined as follow

 ```
   AuditLogV2: